Concerned about the most recent changes to H-1B visas and announcements? Here are three things to know now.

-The previously announced temporary suspension of premium processing remains in effect for all other categories of H-1B petitions to which it applied.
+The previously announced temporary suspension of premium processing remains in effect for all other categories of H-1B petitions.
 We plan to resume premium processing for the remaining categories of H‑1B petitions as agency workloads permit.

 We will continue to notify the public via uscis.gov when we begin accepting premium processing for other categories of H-1B petitions.”

-Whether you are a company, an employee, or an individual seeking assistance with immigration law, we will make the process as pain free as possible for you while providing you with effective legal counsel.
+We are here to help with H-1B visas.
+And, we make the immigration law process as pain free as possible for you while providing you with effective legal counsel.
 Feel free to contact us by phone, by email, or using our online form.